Behavidence-Research-App/Behavidence-Care-API-demo/README.md

 **Amount**
     Amount of days with MHSS.
 Negative if error.
 Zero if the code is unused.
 For average, number of days actually averaged.
 **Status**
 	Status of code - Invited, Used, Disconnected.
+**UserID**
+	Anonimized UserID which is connected to this code; used to create direct link to Behavidence Care MHSS Dashboard.
+**QuestStats**
+	Status of PROs, number of sent and answered
+**Thresholds**
+	Object of custom thresholds for MHSS, per phenotype.
+May be empty.
+Values are between 0 and 100.
 **Error**
     Error message, if error occurs; otherwise, empty string.
 **Errors**